lemoniris/todo-for-mskcc-bioinformatics-software-engineer-iv-posting/README.md

 interesting, this came out of mskcc's comp oncology team https://www.ycombinator.com/companies/isabl , reminding myself to read the paper too https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03879-7

 zoom interview with mskcc postdoc went well, lots of behavioral google type questions, when i interviewed at princeton univ couple of years ago for a research software engineer position in bioinfo they asked similar kinds of questions ... but its 5x a week in person for the first 6 months which is toughhh but the next interview will be with the team for 1.5 hrs hope i get it!!

+"Thank you for taking the time to meet with me earlier this month, I very much enjoyed the conversation.
+I just wanted to let you know we have decided to move forward with another candidate.
+Good luck with your job search, Cheers," aww soo close oh well, maybe i should apply to more software engineering positions in the future